 Fifteen years of negotiating at the highest international level taught her invaluable lessons in the art of cross-cultural communication and consensus creation.
 Frances builds on these insights to deliver powerful messages on the challenge of leadership and team building in today's richly diverse and constantly changing corporations.

-Frances Edmonds has wide experience on radio and television, hosting programmes as diverse as Women on Top, Men Behaving Sadly, A Game of Two Halves and The Greatest and appearing on programmes as different as Question Time and Question of Sport.
-She believes that a genuine interest in other people and their issues is as crucial to interviewing as to the successful hosting/chairing/moderating of any ceremony or conference.
+She believes that a genuine interest in other people and their issues is as crucial to interviewing as to the successful hosting, chairing or moderating of any award ceremony or conference.

 My sincere thanks to you for such a great job in Edinburgh.
 Your contribution to our company was just what Neale and I needed and your professional approach really helped us to “make a difference”.